 The quantitative analysis of the four options is based on key results from the IGF financial model for DSM.
-The underlying assumptions of the IGF model are taken from the MIT model, including the capital expenditure, operating expenditure, lifecycle of the project, production level, and rates.
-There are some differences in the assumptions behind the IGF model, which are described in Annex 1.
-Most differences are minor, but there are three important ones.
+The underlying assumptions of the IGF model are taken from the MIT model, including the capital expenditure, operating expenditure, life cycle of the project, production level, and rates.
+There are some differences in the assumptions behind the IGF model, which are described in Appendix 1.
+Most differences are minor, but three are important.

 First, the IGF model uses different assumptions regarding the IRR required by the processor, which affects how much profit from DSM is attributable to the Area, rather than to the processor jurisdiction.
-This specific assumption in the MIT model is based on preliminary estimate from the first company looking into commercial nodule extraction.
-This company, as a first mover, is indeed likely to face unfavorable terms as it seeks to sell nodules to a processor without prior experience in this commodity.
+This specific assumption in the MIT model is based on preliminary estimates from the first company looking into commercial nodule extraction.
+This company, as a first mover-meaning the first companies to extract nodules from an Area-is indeed likely to face unfavorable terms as it seeks to sell nodules to a processor without prior experience in this commodity.
 In the long run, however, it is reasonable to expect that nodule processors will have similar economics to those of independent land-based mining refineries today.
 These refineries typically do not share in the profits (or losses) of mining companies, but instead charge processing (treatment and refining) fees.
-This is one more factor of uncertainty, emphasizing the need for the ISA to design a fiscal regime that can accommodate the economics of "first movers", the first companies extracting nodules from the Area, without building massive giveaways in its mining code to companies entering a mature and possible very profitable market in the future.
-As described in the Annex, the IGF model adopts a middle ground between the assumption in the MIT model and the assumption of a standard, fixed return to the processor.
+This is one more factor of uncertainty, emphasizing the need for the ISA to design a fiscal regime that can accommodate the economics of first movers without building massive giveaways in its mining code to companies entering a mature and possibly very profitable market in the future.
+As described in Appendix 1, the IGF model adopts a middle ground between the assumption in the MIT model and the assumption of a standard, fixed return to the processor.